mapeditor/tiled/docs/manual/automapping.md

 If you'd like to instead update your rules to not rely on any legacy behavior, that can be as simple as deleting your `regions` layer(s), or it might take some extra work, depending on how exactly your rules are set up:

 * If your rules rely on being applied in a set order, set the [`MatchInOrder` map property](#MatchInOrder) to `true`.
 * When deleting your `regions` layers, make sure you weren't relying on them to connect otherwise disconnected areas of tiles.
-If you were, use the [Ignore special tile](#specialtiles) to connect them on one of the `input` layers, so that Tiled knows they're part of the same rule.
+If you were, use the [Ignore]{.tile .ignore} [special tile](#specialtiles) to connect them on one of the `input` layers, so that Tiled knows they're part of the same rule.
 To make sure the rules behave exactly the same, fill in any part that was previously part of the input region.

 * If were using the [`DeleteTiles` map property](#DeleteTiles) to erase tiles from the output layer, you can keep using this property.
-If you want to make your rule more visually clear, however, you should unset the `DeleteTiles` map property, and instead use the [Empty special tile](#specialtiles) in all the output cells you want to delete from.
+If you want to make your rule more visually clear, however, you should unset the `DeleteTiles` map property, and instead use the [Empty]{.tile .empty} [special tile](#specialtiles) in all the output cells you want to delete from.

 * If were using the [`StrictEmpty` map property](#AutoEmpty) to look for empty input tiles, you should now use the Empty special tile instead in the cells you want to check for being empty.
 You can also continue use the `StrictEmpty` property (or its newer alias, `AutoEmpty`), as long as at least one other input layer is not empty at those locations.

-* If were relying on the behavior that any tile which is left empty on all of the input layers for a given index is treated as “any tile not in this rule”, you should instead use the [Other special tile](#specialtiles) at those locations, and also the [Empty special tile](#specialtiles) on an inputnot layer at those same locations.
+* If were relying on the behavior that any tile which is left empty on all of the input layers for a given index is treated as “any tile not in this rule”, you should instead use the [Other]{.tile .other} [special tile](#specialtiles) at those locations, and also the [Empty]{.tile .empty} [special tile](#specialtiles) on an inputnot layer at those same locations.
 The Empty tile is needed because old-style Other never matched Empty, but the MatchType Other tile does match Empty.

 ## Credits